heidihuang-wav/quartz/content/Biology/A traceless linker for aliphatic amines that rapidly and quantitatively fragments after reduction.md

 - "PEGylated Cas9 has numerous potential advantages over wild type Cas9, such as lower immunogenicity and improved diffusion through tissue, which is essential for genome editing in a clinical setting" (8976)
 - Experiment: testing if Cas9-DEC-PEG can efficiently diffuse through striatum after an intracranial injection
 	- Why brain? bc poor diffusion of Cas9 through brain tissue is a key delivery challenge holding back Cas9's clinical potential
-	- Result: "Fig. 3d indicates that Alexa488Cas9–DEC–PEG5k diffused through the striatum signicantly better than its unmodied counterpart (Alexa488- Cas9), and had a volume of distribution (Vd) that was 3.7-fold higher than native Alexa488Cas9 (Table S2†)."
+	- Result: "Fig. 3d indicates that Alexa488Cas9–DEC–PEG5k diffused through the striatum significantly better than its unmodified counterpart (Alexa488- Cas9), and had a volume of distribution (Vd) that was 3.7-fold higher than native Alexa488Cas9 (Table S2†)."
 (8976)
 		- Interpretation (of this and other experiments' results not mentioned here): "DEC linker can reversibly modify the Lys residues of proteins (Cas9) and has the stability in biological fluids needed for in vivo applications"
 - Cas9 and CPP
 	- CPPs can be conjugated to Cas9 using DEC linker